|

 While I eat brekkie, I read (and listen) to my Bible on my iPad.
 Today, I read Ephesians 1 – 3.

 Then I start work.
 It usually begins with my Most Important Task (MIT) – the No. 1 thing(s) that I want to accomplish for the day.
-This is a principle I learnt from Leo of Zenhabits.
-Big rocks first and then the little pebbles.
-I don’t have a lot of MITs – usually just one or two that I prioritize for the day.
-Too many can be distracting, overwhelming or defeating.
-Today my MITs are to provide my designer with temporary logins so that he can get on with some design tweaks and secondly, finish this post.
+This is a principle I learned from Leo of Zenhabits.
+Big rocks first, and then the little pebbles.
+I don’t have a lot of MITs – usually, just one or two that I prioritize for the day.
+Too many can be distracting, overwhelming, or defeating.
+Today, my MITs are to provide my designer with temporary logins so he can get on with some design tweaks and finish this post.

 I block out an hour or two for MIT sessions, depending on the complexity of the tasks.
 Today will probably take two hours or more because content creation takes time.

-Usually emails are the one that occupy the bulk of my time.
-Today, a reporter sent me a list of questions for an interview, another blogger emailed me on possible collaborations, some readers check in on the latest on the IKEA trademark dispute with me.
-I also subscribe to Google Alerts on all IKEA related news.
-With the volume of mail I get it does take me all the way to lunch to process them down.
+Usually, emails are the ones that occupy the bulk of my time.
+Today, a reporter sent me a list of questions for an interview, another blogger emailed me possible collaborations, and some readers checked in on the latest on the IKEA trademark dispute with me.
+I also subscribe to Google Alerts on all IKEA-related news.
+With the volume of mail I get, it takes me all the way to lunch to process them.

-Fortunately one thing I have learnt from my advertising days is that I should never put work before food.
+Fortunately, I have learned from my advertising days that I should never put work before food.
 Terrible things happen if I skip meals.
 Angry makes up half of hungry.
-I am not a terrific cook but an efficient one.
+I am not a terrific cook, but I am an efficient one.
 I made Chicken Cacciatore and a big ass salad in 30 minutes.
 If I feel lazy, I walk out to a cafe nearby for lunch.

-It is close to 4pm now and my work day is almost done.
+It is close to 4 pm, and my work day is almost over.
 Time to hit the gym!
-A workout feels good after sitting on my rear end the better part of the day.
+A workout feels good after sitting on my rear end for the better part of the day.
 (Note to self: I should hack a standing desk.)

 After my workout, I am all ready for dinner.
 I’d be meeting up with a friend for a meal and a movie – my default method to unwind.

-If I don’t have plans for the evening, I do have the bad habit of continuing to do work/blog related things – like reading up on how to use Instagram for blogs (do we need one?) or looking for WP plugins that can serve the site better or learning new stuff from Darren at Problogger.
+If I don’t have plans for the evening, I have the bad habit of continuing to do work/blog-related things – like reading up on SEO for blogs or looking for WP plugins to serve the site better.

 There is no end to what I can do on a daily basis as a blogger.
-I have a running list of things I have yet to start on – like a reader’s survey, an ebook (this is coming along), ideas for future site expansion (videos? designer content?).
-And there are always things to test and tweak for better engagement, more traffic, higher page rank, SEO etc … you get the idea.
+I have a running list of things I have yet to start on – like a reader’s survey, an ebook (this is coming along), and ideas for future site expansion (videos? designer content?).
+And there are always things to test and tweak for better engagement, more traffic, higher page rank, SEO, etc.… you get the idea.

 Till tomorrow,